OriaCohen054/capstone-openclip-mamba-robotics/README.md

 Next planned steps:

-1. Run a longer training experiment.
+1. Update the UI to use `weights_registry.json`.
-2. Update the UI to use `weights_registry.json`.
+2. Add optional sample data for reproducibility.
-3. Improve README with final training results.
+3. Add more experimental comparisons.
-4. Optionally add sample data for reproducibility.
+4. Improve training split strategy from random window split to trajectory-level split.